 Agility offers Shipa Freight, their integrated freight service that empowers customers to get quotes and book capacity, and pay and track ocean and air shipments.

 Amongst the challengers is Flexport.
 The digital forwarder connects within its digital platform importers, exporters, trucking companies, ocean carriers, airlines, customs agencies, and port terminals.
 Customers can access up-to-the-minute updates and alerts allowing for near real-time adjustments along the value chain to keep logistics, commercial, and customer expectations on track.

-Tradeshift, an open supplier collaboration platform with third-party apps, allows companies to manage direct and indirect spend.
-Platforms allow companies to gain increased control over some of the most critical business processes – from procurement, inventory, cash flow and customer relations, to compliance and tax planning.
-Chief Financial Officers can reconcile what’s in-transit with what’s on the balance sheet.
+Tradeshift, an open supplier collaboration platform with third-party apps, allows companies to manage direct and indirect spending.
+Platforms allow companies to gain increased control over some of the most critical business processes – from procurement, inventory, cash flow, and customer relations, to compliance and tax planning.
+Chief Financial Officers can reconcile what’s in transit with what’s on the balance sheet.

 Companies can build their own platforms or leverage other platforms through their transport management systems (TMSs).
 Easier set than done.
 Bringing a platform to life is a complex undertaking and requires technology teams as well as industry acumen.

 Platforms unite different pieces of software under one easy-to-use portal.
 But the benefits of platforms stretch way beyond software.
 They can assist to: